-The usually vague distinction between the artist and the reporter [...] consists in the artist having more depth and comprehension and sympathy, may be more love for humans living.
+[t]he usually vague distinction between the artist and the reporter [...] consists in the artist having more depth and comprehension and sympathy, may be more love for humans living.
 He has many functions, but when he recreates something that really happens, he does a better job than would an apparently cold, objective, will-not-take-sides reporter.
 Events in his head become a part of life and place themselves in time's duration (cit in Aaron, 1961, p.347).

 USA is a groundbreaking work of experimental fiction which, with its unique melange of fact and fiction, creates a compelling, tragic vision of America at the down of the Twentieth Century.
-The devices Dos Passos uses in this trilogy are primarily meant to develop the theme of the novel and to carry the characters forward in their conflict with the machine.
+Even in translation, Dos Passos's vitality, his observation, his honesty and his passion persist.
+The devices he uses in this trilogy are primarily meant to develop the theme of the novel and to carry the characters forward in their conflict with the machine.
 Most importantly, they create an atmosphere of fragmentation, agitation, confusion and sham; they also ascertain a progressive political potential which stems from a deep-rooted sense of refusal, a bitter turning away from dominant orders.